Cape May, New Jersey: Education

-Lower Cape May Regional High School (LCMRHS) with 764 students in grades 9–12.
-In the 2011–12 school year, the city of Cape May paid $6 million in property taxes to cover the district's 120 high school students, an average of $50,000 per student attending the Lower Cape May district.
-Cape May officials have argued that the district's funding formula based on assessed property values unfairly penalizes Cape May, which has higher property values and a smaller number of high school students as a percentage of the population than the other constituent districts, especially Lower Township.
-The high school district's board of education has nine members, who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year Seats on the board are allocated based on population, with Cape May City assigned one seat.
+Lower Cape May Regional High School with 717 students in grades 9–12.
+The high school district's board of education is comprised of nine members, who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year.
+Seats on the board are allocated based on population, with Cape May assigned one seat.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

 The nearest private Catholic school serving Cape May is Wildwood Catholic Academy (Pre-K12) in North Wildwood, under the auspices of the Roman Catholic Diocese of Camden.

 Colleges and universities in the Cape May area include Atlantic Cape Community College, Rutgers University–Camden, and the Institute of Marine and Coastal Sciences.

 The Cape May Branch of the Cape May County Public Library is located in Cape May City.
 The library was previously in city hall but later moved to a standalone building.
 In 2009 an estimated $507,800 renovation was to take place with $395,300, or about 78% of the expenses, paid by Cape May County.
 In 2024 it moved from a previous location to the renovated Franklin Street School.
 A task force convened by Cape May City Council stated that the former library on Ocean Street should be used as a community center.